Kerevin/Dinosaur/README.md

 # Dinosaur Game

-## Miss Dinosaur when your Internet get lost?
+## Miss Dinosaur when your Internet gets lost?
 ## Here we are again

 ### Controls